 Figure \ref{Fig:holdings_dqn} shows the realized out-of-sample holdings for some DQN agents.
-When the underlying dynamics can be predicted by mean reverting factors, as for the Gaussian and Student's T cases, the inversion of the factor sign causes the inversion of the sign of the portfolio itself.
-The oscillation between short and long positions confirms that the DRL algorithm has learned to follow the signal present in the data.
+When the underlying dynamics can be predicted by mean-reverting factors, as for the Gaussian and Student's T cases, the inversion of the factor sign causes the inversion of the sign of the portfolio itself.
+The oscillation between short and long positions confirms that the DRL algorithm has learned to follow the signal in the data.
 In particular, when compared with a partially informed benchmark agent, as in the bottom left plot of Figure \ref{Fig:holdings_dqn}, the DQN algorithm obtains a higher cumulative net $PnL$ by anticipating the reverting movement of the returns.
 Figure \ref{Fig:holdings_ppo} presents out-of-sample holdings for PPO in the same cases already shown for DQN.
-When the returns are driven by a Gaussian or a Student's T dynamics, PPO tracks the portfolio benchmark well and in the partially informed case seems to anticipate the mean-reversion of the signal as DQN does.
-In the case of GARCH dynamics both the algorithmic approaches show a portfolio holding which greatly differs from the benchmark.
-In both figures we have two different $y$-axes for the bottom right panel.
-In order to visualize portfolio holdings that are on different scales, we let the left $y$-axis be associated with the algorithm and the right $y$-axis be associated with the benchmark.
-The latter does not adapt well to heteroskedastic peaks in the time-series of simulated returns and it happens that the benchmark portfolio is more sensitive to extreme events.
-On the other hand, RL is able to limit the trading even in the presence of heteroskedasticity and obtain a lower portfolio size that produces less transaction costs when it needs to be rebalanced.
+When the returns are driven by a Gaussian or a Student's T dynamics, PPO tracks the portfolio benchmark well and, in the partially informed case, seems to anticipate the mean-reversion of the signal as DQN does.
+In the case of GARCH dynamics, both the algorithmic approaches show a portfolio holding which greatly differs from the benchmark.
+We have two different $y$-axes for the bottom right panel in both figures.
+To visualize portfolio holdings that are on different scales, we let the left $y$-axis be associated with the algorithm and the right $y$-axis be associated with the benchmark.
+The latter does not adapt well to heteroskedastic peaks in the time series of simulated returns, and it happens that the benchmark portfolio is more sensitive to extreme events.
+On the other hand, RL can limit trading even in the presence of heteroskedasticity and obtain a lower portfolio size that produces fewer transaction costs when it needs to be rebalanced.